PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: MARL for CI in Communications

 \subsubsection{Data encryption}

-This approach converts raw data to encrypted data, such as through HE \cite{suh2021sarsa} and DP \cite{jiang2021differential}.
+This approach converts raw data to encrypted data, such as HE \cite{suh2021sarsa} and DP \cite{jiang2021differential}.
 HE has been introduced for data encryption in single-agent reinforcement learning \cite{suh2021sarsa}.
+HE excels in secure computations on encrypted data, preserving data privacy throughout.
+In contrast, traditional encryption, designed for data confidentiality during storage and transmission, requires decryption before computation, potentially exposing sensitive data.
+Moreover, compared to non-decryption methods like Secure Multi-Party Computation, HE is better suited for complex mathematical operations on encrypted data.
 However, the efficiency issue is the most challenging in deploying HE for MARL because the HE scheme incurs significant computational overheads for supporting encryption on the shared data.
-The overhead is especially high for traditional MARL due to their high volume of shared data (e.g., all experiences in MADDPG and observations in FACMAC \cite{peng2021facmac}).
-Next, DP \cite{jiang2021differential} is another technique that protects data by injecting noises.
-DP has lower overheads than HE, but DP brings a trade-off between cooperation performance and privacy protection.
+The overhead is incredibly high for traditional MARL due to their high volume of shared data (e.g., all experiences in MADDPG and observations in FACMAC).
+Besides, DP \cite{jiang2021differential} is another technique that protects data by injecting noises.
+DP allows statistical analysis of the data set (e.g., mode and mean) and does not reveal whether the individual's information was included in the original data set or not.